-Sometimes the need for a special assessment comes about due to misfortune (to meet a large insurance deductible or a non-insured loss), but most of the time Special Assessments are levied to compensate for poor financial planning (i.e., failing to set aside sufficient funds in advance for predictable reserve expenses).
-Funding reserves through special assessments should be avoided because they unfairly penalize one unlucky set of Association members at a particular point in time.
+Sometimes the need for a special assessment comes about due to misfortune (to meet a large insurance deductible or a non-insured loss), but most of the time Special Assessments are adopted to compensate for poor financial planning (i.e., failing to set aside sufficient funds in advance for predictable reserve expenses).
+Funding reserves through special assessments should be avoided because they unfairly penalize one unlucky set of Association owners at a particular point in time.

-Why does our Association need a Reserve Study?
+Why do properties need a Reserve Study?

 What are National Reserve Study Standards?

 National Reserve Study Standards were established in 1998 by the Community Associations Institute (CAI) to provide consistent terminology, standardize the levels of Reserve Study services, create a common set of disclosures within the Reserve Study, and establish a Reserve Specialist (RS) credential program.